Lakshmi3126/NutriCart/README.md

 NutriCart is an adaptive nutrition and grocery planning application designed for Indian users with common health conditions such as Type 2 Diabetes and hypertension.

-Instead of forcing unrealistic diet plans, NutriCart re engineers familiar Indian meals into healthier alternatives while respecting cultural food habits, affordability, and lifestyle constraints.
+Instead of forcing unrealistic diet plans, NutriCart re-engineers familiar Indian meals into healthier alternatives while respecting cultural food habits, affordability, and lifestyle constraints.